lugenx/ecohabit/docs/how-to-contribute.md

 This command will connect your fork to the original repo so that you can make and receive commits to and from the original repo.

+If there are new updates, make sure to run `git fetch --all` to get the latest version of the repo.

 ### 5. Making changes to the project and commiting those changes

-Now that we have set everything, you can now run your favorite editor/IDE and start making changes or adding files to the project.
+Now that we have set everything, you can now run your favorite editor/IDE and start making changes to the project.

-After you're done saving your changes, you try running this command:
+After you've made some changes, try running this command:

 ```
 git status